 Pomodoro 2.0: Integrating Movement into Your Focus Cycles

-- Choose a task you want to work on.
+- Pick a task to work on.

 - Set a timer for 25 minutes.

-- After four "Pomodoros," take a longer break of 15-30 minutes.
+- After four Pomodoros, take a longer break of 15-30 minutes.

-The Trap of the Passive Break
+The trap of the passive break

 How to Implement Pomodoro 2.0: A Step-by-Step Guide